 You can see that buried within a lot of additional options, this sample contains all of the essential elements.
 The actual compilation command occurs on the second line, identified by the leading /usr/bin/gcc.
 There is a source file iex_power.c specified, as well as some -I include directory options and some -D macro definition options.

 The first and third lines are also important, as they indicate where the source file is located.
-When the compilation command uses relative rather than absolute paths for either the source file or the include directories, some way to derive the actual directory location is necessary.
+When the compilation command uses relative rather than absolute paths for either the source file or the include directories, knowledge of the current working directory is necessary in order to derive the actual directory location.

-Typically, a logfile contains a large number of commands generated by the make system.
-The Extract From Makelog process acts as a filter, extracting the information about source files and their related options, along with the directory context.
-Imagix 4D then uses this information to populate the project settings with a series of data sources, each specifying a set of source files that share the same include directory and macro definition options.
+Typically, the logfile you capture contains a large number of commands generated by the make system.
+The following Extract From Makelog process acts as a filter, extracting the information about source files and their related options, along with the directory context.
+The results of this extraction are stored in a file, and that file is referenced by Imagix 4D's source analyzer when it later analyzes your source code.

 make: Entering directory `/home/fredn/projects/uclib/armv-gnueabi/drivers/power'